 The second element of negligence for Missouri slip and fall cases is whether the property owner has breached this defined duty of care.
 This is fairly easy to determine since it asks whether the property owner has, for example, failed to clean up a spill that they should have cleaned up, or failed to repair a sidewalk that caused someone to trip.
 If the property owner has successfully cleaned up the spill, for example, there is no liability even if someone later falls in the exact same place where the spill once was.
 For this reason, many stores in Missouri and elsewhere install cameras that record customer activity, as a means to prove that customers who claim they were injured by, for example, a spill in an aisle were, in fact, actually injured by such a spill.

-If you or someone you know has been injured on the premisses of another party’s property and would like a free consultation, please contact Thompson Law Office and ask to speak with one of our experienced Missouri slip and fall attorneys to determine your best legal course of action to protect your rights and receive the fair compensation you deserve.
+The Thompson Law Office is here for you.
+If you or someone you know has been injured on the premises of another party’s property and would like a free consultation, please contact Thompson Law Office and ask to speak with an experienced Missouri slip and fall lawyer to determine your best legal course of action to protect your rights and receive the maximum compensation you deserve.